KHilse/asteroid-defense/README.md

-# asteroid-defense
+# Asteroid Defense
-A simple game built using CSS and Javascript with JQuery for HTML DOM manipulation
+A simple game built using CSS and Javascript

+I built this game as an HTML/CSS DOM manipulation project for my General Assembly immersive class.
+In addition, the game uses an AJAX query to use the OpenWeather API to grab current weather conditions for the cities that the player is defending in the game.
+If the weather in the real city is cloudy, it'll also be cloudy in the game!

 ## How to Play
 	- Asteroids are heading towards your city and you must stop them!
-Click near them to direct defensive fire and destroy them before they hit!
+	- Click near them to direct defensive fire and destroy them before they hit!
-	- If an asteroid impacts on the ground, the game is over.
+	- If an asteroid impacts on the ground, the game is over
 	- Asteroids come in waves, with bonus score for completing each wave
+	- There's also a bonus for destroying multiple asteroids with one shot
-	- A wave will be a number of asteroids fired in groups of 0-2 until the wave's asteroid count is met
+	- A wave consists of a number of asteroids fired in groups over time
 	- A wave is completed when all the asteroids have been destroyed

 ## Future Cool Stuff